SWI-Prolog/packages-cpp/README.md

 ## Embedding SWI-Prolog in a C++ program

-The files likes.pl and  likes.cpp  provide   a  simple  example emedding SWI-Prolog.
+The files likes.pl and likes.cpp  provide   a  simple  example embedding SWI-Prolog.
 To compile, run

     swipl-ld -o likes likes.cpp likes.pl